EDUCBA Logo

 Covariance

-Meaning It measures how far each number in the data set from the average value.
+Meaning It measures how far each number in the data set is from the average value.
 It measures the relationship between two random variables and how much they moved.

 Variable Measure the Variability of each number in the data set.
-Measure Co-variability of two random variables.
+Measure the Co-variability of two random variables.

 Conclusion – Variance vs Covariance